raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

-Open `index.html` and add a new button to the dropdown menu that the user can use to reset the page.
+Open `index.html` and add a new button to the drop-down menu that the user can use to reset the page.

 --- code ---
 ---
 language: html
-filename: index.html
+filename: index.html.html
 line_numbers: false
 line_number_start: 14
 line_highlights: 18